LoopKit/LoopWorkspace/README.md

 ### Build

-Select the "Loop (Workspace)" scheme (not the "Loop" scheme) and Build, Run, or Test.
+Select the "LoopWorkspace" scheme (not the "Loop" scheme) and Build, Run, or Test.

 <a href="/docs/scheme-selection.png"><img src="/docs/scheme-selection.png?raw=true" alt="Image showing how to select the Loop (Workspace) scheme in Xcode" width="400"></a>